Sick Man of Europe?

 Proclamation of the Noble Edict of Gülhane

-Satirical cartoon on the 'Eastern Question' (Harpers Weekly, November 1877)
+Satirical cartoon on the 'Eastern Question' Harpers Weekly, November 1877

-The “Eastern Question”, which began to arise for the European powers in the late 18th century, concerned the problem of what to do about the weakening Ottoman Empire.
+The European powers were well aware of the Ottoman Empire's precarious situation.
+As the dissolution of the Ottoman Empire appeared imminent, and the reforms were seen as futile, European nations engaged in a power struggle to protect their military, strategic, and commercial interests within the Ottoman territories.
+This struggle, often referred to as the "Eastern Question," had been a concern for European powers since the late 18th century, as they grappled with what to do about the weakening Ottoman Empire.
 As early as 1853, Tsar Nicholas of Russia said to the British envoy in St.Petersburg, Sir George Hamilton: "We have on our hands a sick man, a very sick man.
 It will be, I tell you frankly, a great misfortune if, one of these days, he should slip away from us before all necessary arrangements were made."

 Crimean War

-Ottoman soldiers in the Crimean War (Photograph by Carol Szathmari, Austro-Hungarian painter, who is considered the world's first combat photographer)
+Ottoman soldiers in the Crimean War Photograph by Carol Szathmari, Austro-Hungarian painter, who is considered the world's first combat photographer

-Ömer Lütfi Pasha (commander-in-chief of the Ottoman forces in the Crimean War)
+Ömer Lütfi Pasha, commander-in-chief of the Ottoman forces in the Crimean War

-Proclamation of the Imperial Reform Edict (The London Illustrated News)
+Proclamation of the Imperial Reform Edict The London Illustrated News

 Cartoon satirizing the Great Powers' designs on Ottoman territories

-During the reign of Abdülmecid’s successor, Sultan Abdülaziz, reforms continued under the leadership of two able chief ministers, Fuat Pasha and Ali Pasha.
-However, the Empire was suffering a rapidly deteriorating economy, which was made worse by irresponsible expenditures such as building palaces along the Bosphorus, and an increasing debt burden.
-There was chaos in the Balkans caused by Russian-sponsored uprisings with nationalist motives.
-Abdülaziz could not stand these pressures and as a result of heightened public discontent.
-He was deposed by his ministers on May 30, 1876 and his death a few days later was attributed to suicide.
-Abdülaziz’s biggest achievements were to modernize the Ottoman Navy, which in 1875 ranked third in the world after British and French navies and to establish the first Ottoman railroad network.
+During the reign of Sultan Abdülaziz, who succeeded Abdülmecid, reforms continued under the guidance of two capable chief ministers, Fuat Pasha and Ali Pasha.
+However, the Empire's economy was deteriorating rapidly, exacerbated by imprudent expenditures such as the construction of palaces along the Bosphorus and a growing debt burden.
+Chaos prevailed in the Balkans due to Russian-sponsored uprisings driven by nationalist motives.
+Abdülaziz found it increasingly difficult to manage these pressures, leading to heightened public discontent.
+Consequently, his ministers deposed him on May 30, 1876, and his death a few days later was officially attributed to suicide.

 Abdülhamid’s Reign